The Theatre Arts School of San Diego, founded in 2012, is a proud resident organization of the

 Ms. Padgett appeared as Daisy in the La Jolla Playhouse production of SIDESHOW and recently reprised the role on Broadway in 2014.
 Other Broadway credits include ROCK OF AGES (Sherrie), LEGALLY BLONDE, and GREASE, as well as the world premiere of FLASHDANCE (Alex).

 JAMES VAZQUEZ - 2013 Guest Instructor, "Triple Threat Workshop for Teens"

 Mr. Vasquez is an award-winning theatre and film director.
-A partner in Daisy Three pictures, their latest film, THAT’S WHAT SHE SAID, starring Anne Heche, recently made its world premiere at the 2012 Sundance Film Festival.
+A partner in Daisy Three pictures, their latest film, THAT’S WHAT SHE SAID, starring Anne Heche, made its world premiere at the 2012 Sundance Film Festival.
 READY?
 OK! and 29TH AND GAY, both directed by Mr. Vasquez, have played film festivals throughout the country.
 Theatre directing credits include THE ROCKY HORROR PICTURE SHOW and DR. SEUSS’ HOW THE GRINCH STOLE CHRISTMAS, both at The Old Globe, as well as West Coast Premieres of Fair Use, [title of show] (SD Critics Circle nominations for Outstanding Direction and Resident Musical), and Twist at Diversionary Theatre.